snap-one/docs-driverworks-fundamentals/source/includes/14_updating_released_drivers/_1-UPDATINGRELEASEDDRIVERS.md

 <img src="images/14_1-02.png"/>

 When the check box populated, every driver that has `<auto_update>true</auto_update>` will be listed here.
-The check boxes next to the driver’s name can be used to keep that specific driver from auto updating even if the `auto_update` XML tag is set to true.
+The check boxes next to the driver’s name are used to keep that specific driver from auto updating even if the `auto_update` XML tag is set to true.
 Leaving the Enable Driver Update Agent check box unpopulated will prevent any drivers from auto updating – regardless of XML settings.